thomas-j-vincent/advent-of-code/Day4/Day4README.txt

 The while loops in much the same way as last time, looping through the height and width to cover every character, searching for @ and otherwise skipping that character.
 We then find the adjacent characters, count them using the sum function and the results from "get_adjacent_positions".
 If the result from
 "count_adjacent_at" is greater than 4 we add it to the total and then append it to the "to_remove" list.
 We then include the break statement whereby if
 "to_remove" is empty the loop ends.
-From there we loop through all the values in to_remove, replacing every value
+From there we loop through all the values in to_remove, replacing every value in the array with a ., allowing it to be used next loop.